Sections

 Vertical sections:

-The following image shows vertical sections.
+The following image shows columnar vertical sections.
 For more information, see the following Parameters section, and see Section nuances.

 Click to enlarge